-As such, as an entrusted custodian of the organization, any potential Homenetmen leader candidate should be ready and determined to serve his/her local community and homeland Armenia.
+Therefore, as an entrusted custodian of the organization, any potential Homenetmen leader candidate should be ready and determined to serve his/her local community and homeland Armenia.
 If not, Homenetmen is not the right organization for that individual.

 WHAT IS IT THAT WE DO?
 WHO DO WE SERVE?

-Homenetmen is a resource:

-- 1. To OUR Community - 2.
+Homenetmen IS a RESOURCE: 1.
+To OUR Community 2.
 To OUR Youth